bloodyowl/rescript-react-update/README.md

 ## ReactUpdate.useReducerWithMapState

-If you'd rather initialize state lazily (if there's so computation you don't want executed at every render for instance), use `useReducerWithMapState` where the first argument is a function taking `unit` and returning the initial state.
+If you'd rather initialize state lazily (if there's some computation you don't want executed at every render for instance), use `useReducerWithMapState` where the first argument is a function taking `unit` and returning the initial state.

 ```reason
 type state = int;